asimyildiz/webservice-for-xibo1.7-python/README.md

 # Web Service implementation for Xibo CMS 1.7 using Python
-A simple web service implementation for Xibo CMS 1.7
+A simple web service implementation for Xibo CMS 1.7 using Python with SQLAlchemy ORM